-- Note 1: Emission factors were made reference to Appendix 20 of the GEM Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise. - Note 2: CO2e describes the equivalent carbon dioxide emission. - Note 3: Emission factors of CO2e in the calculation of direct emission and indirect emission from purchased electricity in Australia's operation were made reference to National Greenhouse Accounts Factors (August 2016) by the Department of Environment and Energy of the Australian Government.
+Emission factors were made reference to Appendix 27 of the Listing Rules and their referred documentation as set out by The Stock Exchange of Hong Kong Limited, unless stated otherwise.

+Emission factors used in the calculation of purchased electricity in Australia's operation were made reference to National Greenhouse Accounts Factors (July 2017) by the Department of the Environment and Energy of the Australian Government.

-There were 295.23 tonnes of equivalent CO2 emission (mainly carbon dioxide, methane and nitrous oxide) from the Group's operation in the reporting period.
+There were 275.35 tonnes of carbon dioxide equivalent greenhouse gases (mainly carbon dioxide, methane and nitrous oxide) emitted from the Group's operations in the reporting period, with an intensity of $0.0001 \text{ tCO}{,e}/\text{m}^2$.